Tennis Betting Online

 Parlay Betting On Tennis

 A parlay bet is a wager where multiple winners are selected and put onto a single betting ticket.
-For example, if you like Nadal over his no-name opponent and Novak Djokovic over his journeyman competitor, you could put them onto one bet, greatly increasing the odds you’ll get.
+For example, if you like Nadal over his no-name opponent and Novak Djokovic over his journeyman competitor, you could put them into one bet, greatly increasing the odds you’ll get.
 The downside is that both players must win, otherwise the entire ticket is lost.
 Most betting sites allow handicappers to parlay at least 8 players, and some go as high as 20+ per ticket.

 In general terms, we recommend keeping your parlay bets down to a maximum of 4-5 players per ticket (2-3 is even better).
 While the odds greatly increase with each player added to a ticket, so do the odds that your bet will lose.
 Instead of going after massive wins on unrealistic bets, take home a lot of smaller wins.
 If you have four big favorites you want to bet on, splitting them into 2 parlays of two players will give you a much better shot at winning at least one of them.
 Depending on the odds, you’ll often make an overall profit with one losing parlay and one winning parlay.

 When betting on heavy favorites in tennis, a lot of punters like to add a slight underdog to it (one that they think will win).
 When adding the odds of a slight underdog to a parlay, the odds increase greatly.
 Many handicappers see this as one match that has to win, with a gimme.
-While there are no gimme’s in tennis, the top players in the world often roll through the initial rounds of a tournament.
+While there are no gimmes in tennis, the top players in the world often roll through the initial rounds of a tournament.
 So, by doing this, they’re essentially betting on the underdog, adding a heavy favorite simply to create a parlay bet with a decent chance to win.

 For example, let’s say you can get 8/5 (2.6) on your underdog.
 A $50 bet would return a profit of $80 on a straight bet.
-However if you add a heavy favorite at 1/4 (1.25), your profit will be $113.
+However, if you add a heavy favorite at 1/4 (1.25), your profit will be $113.
 That’s 29% more profit by adding a player who theoretically should win an easy match.

 Grand Slam Tennis Betting